lucasintel/vkscraper/README.md

 ### Authentication

 ```
-$ vkscraper --login=MyUsername [...]
+$ vkscraper --login=MyUsername [--password=MyPassword] [...]
 ```

 When logging in, **vkscraper** stores the access token in a file called `./MyUsername.vksession`, which will be reused later the next time `--login` is given.
 Do not delete the session file, logging in is an expensive operation.

 ### Downloading users and communities